 In Alberta, human rights legislation governs the way an employer may approach issues about disabilities.
 Alberta employers:

-The following table shows some of the risks and benefits of disclosing your disability.
+The following lists show some of the risks and benefits of disclosing your disability.
 Think about your own risks and benefits.

 - You may not be hired.